To Our Visitors

-Perkins House Museum will be closed for season so that work can be undertaken to address structural issues.
+Perkins House Museum will be closed so that work can be undertaken to address structural issues.
 Our top priority is to ensure the safety of staff and visitors while this preservation project goes forward.
-The museum is expected to re-open in 2019.

 We understand and appreciate public concerns over the closure of this site and will continue to communicate any changes on the status of the museum through this website.

 A Colonial Treasure